Supercomputer: Development and trends

 The increasing cost of operating supercomputers has been a driving factor in a trend toward bundling of resources through a distributed supercomputer infrastructure.
 National supercomputing centers first emerged in the US, followed by Germany and Japan.
 The European Union launched the Partnership for Advanced Computing in Europe (PRACE) with the aim of creating a persistent pan-European supercomputer infrastructure with services to support scientists across the European Union in porting, scaling and optimizing supercomputing applications.
 Iceland built the world's first zero-emission supercomputer.
 Located at the Thor Data Center in Reykjavík, Iceland, this supercomputer relies on completely renewable sources for its power rather than fossil fuels.
 The colder climate also reduces the need for active cooling, making it one of the greenest facilities in the world of computers.

 Funding supercomputer hardware also became increasingly difficult.
 In the mid-1990s a top 10 supercomputer cost about 10 million euros, while in 2010 the top 10 supercomputers required an investment of between 40 and 50 million euros.
 In the 2000s national governments put in place different strategies to fund supercomputers.
 In the UK the national government funded supercomputers entirely and high performance computing was put under the control of a national funding agency.
 Germany developed a mixed funding model, pooling local state funding and federal funding.

 In fiction

-Many science fiction writers have depicted supercomputers in their works, both before and after the historical construction of such computers.
-Much of such fiction deals with the relations of humans with the computers they build and with the possibility of conflict eventually developing between them.
-Examples of supercomputers in fiction include HAL 9000, Multivac, The Machine Stops, GLaDOS, The Evitable Conflict, Vulcan's Hammer, Colossus, WOPR, and Deep Thought.
+Examples of supercomputers in fiction include HAL 9000, Multivac, The Machine Stops, GLaDOS, SHODAN, The Evitable Conflict, Vulcan's Hammer, Colossus, WOPR, AM, and Deep Thought.
+A supercomputer from Thinking Machines was mentioned as the supercomputer used to sequence the DNA extracted from preserved parasites in the Jurassic Park series.